otaviojava/money-api-book/en/chapter6_2_2.md

-#### Maximum and minimum value
+#### Maximum and Minimum

-**Moneta** supports the maximum and minimum reduction, so given a list will return the biggest or the lowest value.
+**Moneta** provides maximum and minimum reductions.
+Given a stream on monetary values, you could easily get the maximum or minimum values.
+Here's an example.

 ```java
 public class ReduceMaxMinMonetaryAmount {